H4sh3/game-of-life/README.md

-# GameOfLife

-Conway's Game of Life
+# Conway's Game of Life

 The game of life gets updated by the following rules:<br>
 1. Cells with less then 2 neighbours die<br>
 2. Dead cell with 3 live neighbours become alive<br>